-- All of the items what Kintoki-Douji can throw are reference to stuff from Persona 4, where they items you can use in battle or other things from the game.
+- All of the items that Kintoki-Douji can throw are references to stuff from Persona 4, where they are items you can use in battle or other things from the game.

 - One of his victory poses has him take off the bear suit to show his human form, either fully clothed in his summer clothes, in the Alice outfit he wore at the culture festival crossdressing pageant, or, very rarely, naked, as he was when he first removed the suit in the real world.
 He also removes the suit for a split second during his burst.

 Teddie: Ooh!
 Are you a little too front-loaded too fit?
-In that case, I wouldn't mind helping helping you squeeze through…!
+In that case, I wouldn't mind helping you squeeze through !